Canon eos 6D vs Nikon D750 Comparison:

 In addition, the D750 weighs about 3% less than the 6D.

-It is important to note that you can use both cameras in challenging locations or in bad weather because they are both dust- and splash-proof.
+You must note that you can use both cameras in challenging locations or bad weather because they are dust- and splash-proof.

 Size and Weight: